 Obviously, one of the first things you’ll do is a quick search on Google for local home builders.
 This is a great way to start as it will display at the top-most level some of the most prominent builders.
 It’s advisable that you also do some more in-depth research too.

 Start by contacting your local home builders’ association and obtain a list of builders who construct custom homes in your area.
 You may also want to ask friends and relatives for referrals to local home builders as well.
 Once you have a few in mind, be sure to check out the size and scope of the projects they’ve recently completed.
 If you are in the Reno area, Kirby Construction Co. has Reno home builders that will help assist you in creating or remodeling Reno custom homes.

 Consider the size and scope of your home building project.

 For a luxury home project, seek a general contractor who’s highly organized.
 This means that within that home building company there is a central management structure.
 This will include a well-organized office, and teams of highly qualified sub-contractors capable of producing high-quality work on schedule and at cost.

 There are plenty of small owner-manager home builders who also do much of the work themselves.
 They take a more hands-on approach and they’re frequently on-site to organize all the details and ensure quality.
 For custom home projects, this is frequently the person you need.
 A smaller home builder like this may not be the cheapest option, but the level of service, organization, and speed won’t compare to a larger scale building company.

 Don’t approach a custom home builder too soon.

 You may be eager and excited to approach a potential home builder immediately, but don’t be too hasty.
 When building a custom home, there’s a lot you need to know before your build.
-Custom home builders are exceptionally good at determining your pricing only once they know exactly what you want.
+Custom home builders in Reno are exceptionally good at determining your pricing only once they know exactly what you want.

 Be specific and enumerate your needs.